yeehaa123/presentation-moonconf/slides.md

 @yeehaa

 <!---
-Personal introduction and offcourse

 Good morning everyone.
 Really excited to be here.
 My name is Jan Hein Hoogstad.
-I'm currently the CEO and lead developer of a startup called Offcourse.
-Offcourse is going to radically change the way you learn new skills online, but today, I'm not going to talk about that.
+In my previous life, I was a professor in philosophy and cultural studies.
+But nowadays, I am running a startup called Offcourse.
+Offcourse is going to radically change the way you learn new skills online, but that's not what I'm going to talk about today.
 Simply check out our website if you want to know more.

-For this presentation, my previous life as a professor in philosophy and cultural studies is probably equally relevant as my current one as a developer, since it combines insights from both.
+Instead, I will talk about buildings, actual buildings - houses, towers, bridges, etc. And I will talk about what they share with the constructions that we developers are building: programs, applications.

 -->
 ---